centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-os.md

 #### Enhancements

-- [Administration] Added display of remaining disk free space where images are stored
+- [Administration] Added a display of remaining disk free space where images are stored.
 - Optimized queries used to display the services monitoring page.
 - Optimized queries used to display the hosts monitoring page.
 - Optimized queries used to display the services grid monitoring page.